Skip to content

 Is online gambling legal in Colorado?

-Online sports betting is legal in Colorado, regulated by the Colorado Division of Gaming with 25+ licensed operators active as of May 2026.
-Online casino gaming (iGaming) is not legal — any future iGaming bill requires voter approval of a new tax under TABOR.
+Online sports betting is legal in Colorado, regulated by the Colorado Division of Gaming.
+Seven-plus major operators are licensed and active as of May 2026.
+Online casino gaming (iGaming) is not legal — no legislation has authorized licensed online slots or table games, and any future iGaming bill would require voter approval of a new tax under TABOR.

 Can I play online casino games in Colorado?

-No state-licensed online casino platforms exist in Colorado.
-Residents can access sweepstakes casinos (legal, free-to-play, 18+) or offshore platforms that accept CO players.
+There are no state-licensed online casino platforms in Colorado.
+Colorado residents can access sweepstakes casino sites (legal, free-to-play, 18+) or offshore online casinos that accept CO players.
+Offshore platforms operate outside Colorado regulatory oversight.
 Sweepstakes casinos are the safest legal alternative.

 Which sports betting apps are legal in Colorado?